vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

     cd vega
     ```

+3. Check out the release tag you want to build:

+    ```Shell
+    git checkout v0.60.0
+    ```

-3. Build the Vega binary by running the following command from the root of the cloned repository:
+4. Build the Vega binary by running the following command from the root of the cloned repository:

     ```shell
     go build -v ./cmd/vega